directus/directus/.changeset/funny-hornets-compete.md

 "@directus/sdk": minor
 ---

-Added Support for literal field types in the SDK
+Added support for literal field types in the SDK